-Although we would always hope to admit all children who wish to come to this school, whether they live in Borough Green or in the surrounding area, this cannot be guaranteed.
+Although we would always hope to admit all children who wish to come to this school, whether they live in Borough Green or in the surrounding area, technically this cannot be guaranteed.
+But please do not worry unnecessarily as it is rare that things don't work out, as we have 45 spaces rather than 30 as in some local schools.

 Borough Green is a Foundation School and as such our Governors determine the school's Admissions Policy.
 If we are oversubscribed, priority according to the following criteria will apply: